It’s Bad Credit Education Month at OppU. Click Here to Learn More!

-Assuming you have good credit card habits that allow you to reap some rewards, it could be beneficial to charge your tax bill if you are able to handle the fees.
-Cards that give you cash back or travel rewards might (with an emphasis on might), provide benefits that outweigh the fees for using them, but you will have to do some math to figure that out.
+Assuming you have good credit card habits and a rewards credit card, it might be beneficial to charge your tax bill if you are able to handle the fees.
+Cards that give you cash back or travel reward perks might (with an emphasis on might) provide benefits that outweigh the fees for using them, but you will have to do some math to figure that out.

 We won’t go through a list of rewards cards, but when considering your options, look out for whether there is an annual fee and if that advertised sign-up bonus comes with an expiration date.